 Hi there!
 Nemmie here, of Scott Nems Doots, to tell you about some fun things to do with kids in Kansas City.
 I think Kansas City gets overlooked as a worthy vacation destination, and that’s a shame – it’s the perfect kind of place to explore on the cheap with little ones in tow.
 My husband and I lived in the Kansas City area for over a decade, and were sad to leave it behind when job opportunities took us northward in 2012.
 So consider this a final love letter of sorts to that cool little city that will always hold a special place in our hearts – without further ado, Ten Fun Things To Do In Kansas City.

-5. Daytrip to Lawrence.
 While the post mainly focuses on Kansas City, I must confess that we did not reside there, instead we lived nearby in the darling college town of Lawrence, home of the KU Jayhawks.
 A short 40-mile drive from Kansas City, it’s well worth spending a day here.
 Drive in and hit up Munchers Bakery for their famous cream cheese doughnuts, then take your goods up to nearby KU campus for a pretty stroll while you enjoy your breakfast treats.
 There are a few museums on campus (such as the Natural History Museum) that are free and worth the visit.
-Do not forget to stop at the KU Athletics Hall of Fame, located in the hallowed Allen Fieldhouse (recently acquired and on display: the original handwritten rules of basketball, as written by game creator and first KU coach James Naismith).
+Do not forget to stop at the Booth Family Hall of Athletics, and 19,000 square foot museum displaying the original handwritten rules of basketball!

 After your campus visit, head to Massachusetts St. (that’s Mass St. to the locals) and check out all their downtown has to offer.
 Full of boutique shopping, hip restaurants, and quintessential college-town coffee shops – it’s a great way to spend a few hours.
 If it’s summer, bring your suits – South Park sits on the south end of Mass St., and is home to a free children’s pool with zero-depth entry, water sprays, fountains, and Skippy the Seal.
 It’s no coincidence that Sylas and Maddy’s ice cream is right down the street, a local spot selling the best ice cream in town.

-6. Moon Marble Company (image via WWW.BONNERSPRINGS.ORG).
 Head over to Bonner Springs and take in a marble-making demonstration – honestly, how many other times in your life will you have the opportunity to see that?
-Afterwards peruse the gift shop and pick up a few of the handmade artisianal orbs to take back home with you as a souvenir.
+Afterwards peruse the gift shop and pick up a few of the handmade artisanal orbs to take back home with you as a souvenir.

-7. The Legends.
 The Legends at Village West is a newer outlet shopping area on the Kansas side of Kansas City, and it is well worth spending an afternoon here.
-Aside from a plethora of great outlet shopping (BCBG, Brooks Brothers, JCrew, Gymboree, just to name a few of the not-your-usual-outlet-shopping designers found here), the Legends is also home to a 14-screen movie theater, several restaurants, and fountains for the kids to splash in.
+Aside from a plethora of great outlet shopping, the Legends is also home to a 14-screen movie theater, several restaurants, and fountains for the kids to splash in.
 The T-Rex Cafe and Dave and Busters are great spots for lunch when you have kids in tow.
 The Legends also hosts several free events, such as summer concerts and other seasonal festivities.

-9. Kaufmann Stadium.
 Also known as “The K”, home of the Kansas City Royals!
 Believe it or not, this is a great, low-cost activity with the kids.
-Tickets are fairly cheap, starting at $10 per person; the Royals also have several promotions that they run during the season (including Family 4Packs: $80 for 4 tickets that includes $10 per person for concessions plus all-day access to the token portion of the Outfield Experience).
+Tickets are fairly cheap, starting at $10 per person; the Royals also have several promotions that they run during the season.
 Kaufmann Stadium itself is one of the best stadiums to catch a game: often referred to as the “crown jewel” of ballparks, it is newly renovated and also houses a pretty nice Outfield Experience section.
 There you will find the Royals Hall of Fame museum as well as a kiddie play area with mini golf, playground, and arcade all for free (for a few tokens, you can also ride the carousel, take a swing at the batting challenge, or run the bases Slugger style).
 If you go and it’s your children’s first visit, be sure to stop at the Visitor’s Center on the main concourse to get their official Royals fan certificate.